 When I got to the heart of my personal brand culture story...

 I connected my innate strengths in brand strategy, communications, and public relations to my fascination with people, brands, and purpose.

 And I honed my 'why' statement: to connect people and brands to their purpose so that we can all experience the joy of meaning.

 With that, the Publicity Theory was born to help you and your brand connect to your purpose!

 P.S. a few fun facts about me...

-Morning routine: Meditate, green smoothie, and solo dance party.
+Morning routine: Deeps breaths followed by a full-out solo dance party.

-Fave workout: Jogging by the water while listening to podcasts and books.
+Fave workout: Jogging by the water while listening to business and psychology audiobooks/podcasts.

-Indulgence: California burritos (aka burritos with fries inside).
+Indulgences: California burritos (aka burritos with fries inside) and Haribo gummies.